NicolezP/FoodHub/README.md

 **What affect customer ratings**

-Conclusions :

-**'Not given' values in rating features**
+To understand what affect customer ratings we have to address the elephant in the room : **'Not given' values in rating features** <br>
- 736 missing values for 'rating' column. this is a sizable chunk about 38% of the missing values are not
+**Steps to take :**
+* check with the team if we can get the actual values, if can we supplement this information with another dataset

-Explore the "Not given" values in rating feature to see what could have caused the missing values .
+* if the above is not possible, Explore the "Not given" values in rating feature to see if we could find a pattern that would correlate to the missing values
-We're assuming the 'Not given' values are there completely at random so this is a case of (Missing at random).
-And there are several reasons reinforcing this assumption:
-•	Treating misaligned values - rating: we'll want to do calculations on the rating variable, like getting the mean rating.
-And it is not interesting to us in this analysis to explore 'not given' as a categorical group, so we'll replace it to NaN.
-•	Categorical features: restaurant_name , cuisine_type, day_of_week, rating
-*insert image 3*
-*insert image 9*
+* As this is a sizable check of data (38% of lastly Impute these values with mean rating

+**Observation** : After exploring the distribution of the data in 'Not given values, the  proportion of missing values is fairly consistent throughout all features.
+There is no pattern or correlation to the rating 'Not given' values with the other features.
+We could say that the 'Not given' vaules are missing at random. <br>
+Therefore to be able to make inferencees from the rating feature by agg

+## Conclusion
+### Insights
+### Observations
+## Recommendations